AdobeDocs/workfront.en/help/workfront-basics/grant-and-request-access-to-objects/document-permissions.md

 * You can also share a document publicly or system-wide.

   ` `**Warning: **``We recommend that you use caution when sharing an object containing confidential information with external users.
-This allows them to view information without being a `Workfront` user or part of your organization.
+This allows them to view information without being a Workfront user or part of your organization.

 * You can share a document with someone who does not have a Workfront account, by adding their email address in the Give document access to field.
-* When you share a document, users have the same access to all the document versions and all the document `proofs`.
+* When you share a document, users have the same access to all the document versions and all the document proofs.
-  For more information about `proofing` in `Workfront`, see the [Proofing](../../review-and-approve-work/proofing/proofing.md) section.
+  For more information about proofing in Workfront, see the [Proofing](../../review-and-approve-work/proofing/proofing.md) section.

 * You can inherit permissions to documents from the objects they are associated with.
-Your `Workfront administrator` can restrict the inheritance of permissions for documents in your access level.
+Your Workfront administrator can restrict the inheritance of permissions for documents in your access level.

   For more information about restricting inherited permissions on documents, see [Create or modify custom access levels](../../administration-and-setup/add-users/configure-and-grant-access/create-modify-access-levels.md).